ESCOMP/CMEPS/doc/source/introduction.rst

 Field  connections  made  by  the  CMEPS mediator  between  components  rely  on matching of  standard field names.
 These  standard names are defined  in a field dictionary.
-Because CMEPS  is a  community mediator,  these standard  names are specific to each application.
+Since CMEPS  is a  community mediator,  these standard  names are specific to each application.